anoopkunchukuttan/indic_nlp_library/README.md

 - Transliteration
 - Translation

 The data resources required by the Indic NLP Library are hosted in a different repository.
 These resources are required for some modules.
 You can download from the [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources) project.

+If you are interested in Indian language NLP resources, you should check the [Indic NLP Catalog](https://github.com/anoopkunchukuttan/indic_nlp_library) for pointers.

 ## Pre-requisites